jaimetur/PhotoMigrator/help/4-immich-photos.md

 - If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Immich Photos database and will remove ALL the Albums found.
 - To execute this feature, you can use the Flag: _'-irAll, --immich-remove-all-assets'_
 - Optionally ALL the Assets associated to each Album can be deleted If you also include the argument '-rAlbAss, --remove-albums-assets'

-> [!IMPORTANT]
+  > **⚠ IMPORTANT:**
   > This process is irreversible and will clean all the Albums (and optionally also all the assets included) from your Immich Photos account.
 Use it if you are completelly sure of what you are doing.

   ### Example of use:
   ```